logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/does-toolbar-menu-item-exist/_index.md

 weight: 20
 aliases:
     - /TA_Automation/Topics/bia_does_toolbar_menu_item_exist.html
+keywords: "does toolbar menu item exist, check if specified item on drop-down menu on toolbar button exists, check whether given item on drop-down menu on toolbar button is found, check for existence of specified item on drop-down menu on toolbar button, verify existence of specified item on drop-down menu on toolbar button"
 ---
-keyword: [does toolbar menu item exist, check if specified item on drop-down menu on toolbar button exists, check whether given item on drop-down menu on toolbar button is found, check for existence of specified item on drop-down menu on toolbar button, verify existence of specified item on drop-down menu on toolbar button]
----

-# does toolbar menu item exist

 ## Description